Mike Slinn

 To expand on what the gparted help information says, gparted does not just resize partitions, it also runs e2fsk before doing the resize to verify that the partition was successfully cloned, then if that succeeds, it tries to run resize2fs to resize the file system in the partition and thereby complete the job.

 This means that if one of the steps in the above sequence fails, the remaining steps do not get executed.
 So the partition might resize, and the file system could successfully verify its integrity, but the file system resize could fail.
-If you clone a 256 GB NVMe drive to a 4 TB NVMe drive, then you are likely to encouter this problem.
+If you clone a 256 GB NVMe drive to a 2 TB NVMe drive or larger, then you are likely to encouter this problem.
 The Recreating a File System section later in this article demonstrates the solution to that problem.

 Practicalities